 A counter-intuitive strategy is to not have anything to fall back upon.
 Once you are aware that there is no safety net, it makes you put in more effort and work harder towards accomplishing your goal.

-A powerful technique used by many professionals is to clearly imagine how success would look like and think backwards from there.
+A powerful technique used by many professionals is to clearly imagine how success would look like and think backward from there.
+Again, create a vision board.

 “Formulate and stamp indelibly on your mind a mental picture of yourself as succeeding.
 Hold this picture tenaciously.
 Never permit it to fade.
 Your mind will seek to develop the picture… Do not build up obstacles in your imagination.”